The Private Pilot's Licence is the very first thing you should consider if you are interested in becoming a pilot.

-Another important addition to your Private Pilots Licence is the night rating course.
+Another important addition to your Private Pilots Licence or LAPL is the night rating course.
 This rating will, unsurprisingly, teach you how to fly at night!

 The night rating course requires at least 5 hours of flying instruction 1 hour of which will be a dual night navigation.
 You must also have completed 5 take-offs and 5 landings at night.

 Our night rating package is based off of the following: